megaconfidence/confidence.sh/content/blog/automate-your-server-database-backup/index.md

 ## Summary

 Awesome!
 This was a quick guide on setting up a free remote database backup for your servers.
-If you’d love to learn about a free backup strategy for media files, please keep an eye [on my blog](https://confidence.sh/).
+If you’d love to learn about a free backup strategy for media files, [follow me Twitter for more updates](https://twitter.com/megaconfidence).
 Till then, see ya!